What are mitochondria?

 Causes of mitochondrial dysfunction

-- Disorders of mitochondrial energy production
+- Disruptions in mitochondrial energy production

 - In particular, the two energy production processes oxidative phosphorylation (4) and fatty acid degradation (1)